The Covenant of Grace

 Are there other Scriptures which teach a covenant between God the Father and God the Son?

-Yes, in Psalm 2, Jesus announces that He will speak about God’s decree:
+Yes, in the Psalms, Jesus announces that He will speak about God’s decree:

 I will surely tell of the decree of the LORD: He said to Me, ‘You are My Son, Today I have begotten You.
 ‘Ask of Me, and I will surely give the nations as Your inheritance, And the very ends of the earth as Your possession.
 (Psalm 2:7-8) more here.